Thomas Richardson (judge): Judicial advancement

 On 20 February 1625, Richardson was made king's serjeant.
 On 28 November 1626, he succeeded Sir Henry Hobart as Chief Justice of the Common Pleas, after a vacancy of nearly a year.
-His advancement was said to have cost him £17,000 and his second marriage (see infra).
-He judged on 13 November 1628, that it was illegal to use the rack to elicit confession from Felton, the murderer of Duke of Buckingham's.
+His advancement was said to have cost him £7,000 and his second marriage (see infra).
+He judged on 13 November 1628, that it was illegal to use the rack to elicit confession from Felton, the murderer of Duke of Buckingham.
 His opinion had the concurrence of his colleagues and marks a significant point in the history of English criminal jurisprudence.
 In the following December he presided at the trial of three of the Jesuits arrested in Clerkenwell, and secured the acquittal of two of them by requiring proof, which was not forthcoming, of their orders.

 In the same year he took part in the careful review of the law of constructive treason This arose from the case of Hugh Pine who was charged with that crime for speaking words that were derogatory to the king's majesty.
 The result of Richardsons's review was to limit the offence to cases of imagining the king's death.
 He concurred in the guarded and somewhat evasive opinion on the extent of privilege of parliament which the king elicited from the judges after the turbulent scenes which preceded the dissolution of parliament on 4 March 1629.
 He was as lenient as he could be when he imposed a fine of £500 without imprisonment in the case of Richard Chambers, and his agreement with harsh sentences passed upon Alexander Leighton and William Prynne may have been dictated by timidity, and there contrast strongly with the tenderness which he showed Henry Sherfield, the iconoclastic bencher of Lincoln's Inn.